tolgadevsec/Awesome-Deception/README.md

 # Awesome Deception [![Awesome Deception](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-An awesome list of resources on deception-based security with honeypots and honeytokens
+An awesome list of resources on deception-based security with honeypots and honeytokens.

+> Note: This list will not be further maintained but it will stay available in this repository.
+Currently, I'm developing plans for a similar but more developer-centered resource with application intrusion detection and response as an overarching theme -> Suggestions and ideas are more than welcome.
+In the meantime, feel free to send along or suggest suitable deception content you would like to see in this list via pull requests.

 # Contents
 - [Articles](#articles)